rancher/rancher-docs/docs/integrations-in-rancher/cloud-marketplace/aws-marketplace-payg-integration/troubleshooting.md

 - Describe job: `kubectl describe job <job name> -n <namespaces>`
 - Logs from the containers of pods of the job: `kubectl logs -l job-name=<job name> -n <namespaces>`

-## Recovery from Failed Pods
+## Recovering from Failed Pods

-If any of the pods aren't running, check the `rancher-cloud` Pod:
+If any of the pods aren't running, check the `rancher-cloud` pod:

 ```shell
 kubectl get pods --all-namespaces | grep rancher-cloud